Research Data Management

 In a project team or collaborative project, the partners need to agree on the storage of the (shared) data and its organization.
 This might require consultation with the computing centers of the research institutions involved.

 Many funding organizations require the publication of project data.
 Journals require the simultaneous publication of the data on which the article to be published is based.
-The advantage for you as a researcher: Data publications are considered as independent, scholarly publications that can increase your visibility in the scientific community.
+The advantage for you as a researcher: Data publications are considered as independent, scholarly publications that can increase your visibility in the scientific community (see the DFG Guidelines for Preparing Publications Lists).

 We recommend that you publish your data in subject-specific, internationally recognized, and peer-reviewed data journals or repositories.
 At forschungsdaten.info you will find data journals and repositories in the humanities, social sciences, and economics.